What a Psychologist Discovered by Studying People’s Secrets for a Decade That Caught Him By Surprise

 With all the information he had amassed, Slepian continued his analysis with his team, but this time trying to find a sensible order for those 38 categories, creating a 3D map of the uncovered secrets.

-Consulting with the public to gradually position them in space, he found that there were 3 dimensions, and that “each one of those dimensions described one of the reasons why thinking about secrets was detrimental.
+Consulting with the public to gradually position them in space, he found that there were 3 dimensions, and that “each one of those dimensions described one of the reasons why thinking regarding secrets was detrimental.

 “A moral secret can hurt us by making us feel ashamed.
 A relational secret (involving other people) can make us feel isolated.
-And thinking about those that are related to our goals or aspirations can hurt us by making us feel unsure or not knowing what to do“, Explain.
+And thinking regarding those that are related to our goals or aspirations can hurt us by making us feel unsure or not knowing what to do“, Explain.

 Secrets can make us feel ashamed, isolated or dishonestGETTY